bowornpol/NUIM-pipeline/README.md

 | ...           | ...           | ...             | ...                 |

 Each row represents a connection between two features (`Feature1`, `Feature2`).
-- `Edge_Score`: Quantifies the strength or value of this connection between `Feature1` and `Feature2`.
+- `edge_score`: The numerical strength or value of the interaction between `Feature1` and `Feature2`.
-- `Edge_Type`: Indicates the original network layer from which the connection originated.
+- `edge_type`: A categorical label indicating the type of interaction.

 ## Module 3: Network Analysis